The File Operation components manipulate with files and directories.

 The other record on the left-hand side named Result is displayed always and is the result record generated by the component.

-By default, the component will cause the graph to fail if it fails to perform the operation.
+By default, a component will cause the graph to fail if it fails to perform the operation.
 This can be prevented by connecting the error port.
 If the error port is connected, the failures will be sent to the error port and the component will continue.
 The standard output port may also be used for error handling, if the Redirect error output option is enabled.

 In case of a failure, the component will not execute subsequent operations unless the Stop processing on fail option is disabled.
 The information about skipped operations will be sent to the error output port.